rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 product_url: cloud-networks
 ---

-This article provides Linux commands for basic Cloud Server network troubleshooting by using the web console in the Rackspace Cloud Control Panel.
+This article provides Linux&reg; commands for basic Cloud Server network troubleshooting.
+Access your server in the Rackspace Cloud Control Panel and use the web console to run the commands.

 ### `ip addr show` command

-The `ip addr show` command shows Cloud Server IP address configuration.
+The `ip addr show` command shows the Cloud Server's IP address configuration.
 In the following example, the **eth0** and **eth1** interfaces are configured and running:

     # ip addr show